A portable LED-based diamond magnetometer for outreach and teaching labs: Concept and Demonstration

+The Red Pitaya–based digital lock-in amplifier used in this work is implemented with open source software running on a host computer.
+In the present experiment, students interact with this system through a graphical user interface (GUI) that provides real-time graphical visualization of the demodulated ODMR signal, without requiring prior knowledge of digital signal processing or lock-in implementation.
+The interface can be operated in several ways.
+For ODMR spectroscopy, the microwave frequency can be swept whilst the magnitude of the lock-in response is recorded as a function of frequency, allowing ODMR resonances to be observed.
+Alternatively, the microwave frequency can be fixed at a selected working point and the in-phase (X) and quadrature (Y) lock-in outputs monitored as a function of time, enabling changes in the magnetic environment to be detected.

+In this work, the GUI is used primarily as a qualitative visualization tool, allowing students to explore the ODMR response and its dependence on experimental parameters such as microwave frequency range, modulation depth and frequency, lock-in time constant, and LED drive current (where available).
+Changes to these parameters are reflected in the displayed signal, allowing students to investigate their influence on ODMR contrast, linewidth, signal-to-noise ratio, and magnetic field response.
+The simplified optical design eliminates the need for laser alignment, allowing students to focus on signal interpretation, data analysis, and the physics of magnetic resonance rather than optical troubleshooting.

 The magnetometer has been used successfully in outreach activities.
-The entire setup packs into two small plastic boxes and can be reassembled in a few minutes (shown in Fig. 4).
+The entire setup packs into two small plastic boxes and can be reassembled in a few minutes, shown in Fig. 2 (left).
+Fig. 2 (right) shows that both the green LED excitation and red photoluminescence can be seen with the naked eye.
 At a recent event in our Physics Department, students viewed the PL signal on a laptop whilst magnetic objects were brought near the sensor.
 For simple demonstrations, it is sufficient to observe the raw PL signal, which changes visibly in response to nearby magnetic objects.
-Fig. 5 shows the demodulated PL signal whilst a steel Allen key was moved close to the magnetometer.
+Fig. 3 shows the demodulated PL signal when a steel Allen key was moved close to the magnetometer.
 It can be seen that a spike forms as the object is brought near, giving a compelling demonstration that the device functions as a magnetometer.